Zunaeed-Imran/Basic_Problem_solve/README.md

 21. Prime number or not

 - Any whole number greater than 1 that is divisible only by 1 and itself, is defined as a prime number.
--
+- A prime number is a whole number greater than 1 with only two factors – itself and 1.
+- A prime number cannot be divided by any other positive integer without leaving a remainder, decimal or fraction.